shuhuiluo/fastnum/README.md

 - **`const` evaluation**: nearly all methods defined on `fastnum` integers and decimals are `const`, which allows complex compile-time calculations and checks.
 - **Full range of advanced mathematical functions**: exponential, roots, power, logarithmic, and trigonometric functions for working with exact precision decimals.
+  And yes, they're all `const` too.

 ## Installation